webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 [Return to Summary main page](README.md)

 > This plugin makes use of the two components of _Symfony_ [Messenger][symfony_messenger] and [Serializer][symfony_serializer].
-> It is highly recommended to have a minimum knowledge of these two components in order to understand how this integration works.
+> It is highly recommended to have a minimum knowledge of these two components to understand how this integration works.

 This plugin is, basically, a simple resource exporter from _Sylius_ to _ActiveCampaign_.
 The behavior of the plugin for each resource can be summarized as follows: